DynaSim/DynaSim/README.md

   2. Add to path using startup.m or Command Window:
       * `addpath(genpath('YOUR/PATH/TO/DynaSim'))`

-### Tutorial:

-- Get started with the [DynaSim tutorial](https://github.com/DynaSim/DynaSim/wiki/DynaSim-Getting-Started-Tutorial).

 ### Documentation:

 - Complete documentation is [available online](https://dynasim.github.io/docs).
+- Get started with the [DynaSim tutorial](https://github.com/DynaSim/DynaSim/wiki/DynaSim-Getting-Started-Tutorial).
 - A browsable function reference is [available here](https://dynasim.github.io/docs/function_reference).

 ### Other References: